 The George Washington Memorial Parkway is a 25-mile-long parkway that goes along the Potomac River from Mount Vernon, Virginia, over Columbia Island, ending in McLean, Virginia.

 There are many interesting and historical sights along this road.
-Some points of interest along the road are the Mount Vernon Plantation, Huntley Meadows Park, Fort Hunt Park, Dyke Marsh, Jones Point, and Woodrow Wilson Bridge.
+Some points of interest along the road are Mount Vernon Plantation, Huntley Meadows Park, Fort Hunt Park, Dyke Marsh, Jones Point, and Woodrow Wilson Bridge.

 While driving on this route, you will go through Mount Vernon, Alexandria, Arlington County, and Columbia Island.
 This road also gives automobile access to Theodore Roosevelt Island, LBJ National Grove, Gravelly Point Park, Fort Marcy, Columbia Island Marina, and Turkey Run Park.